 What if No Witnesses Saw the Signing of the Document?

 However, to prove this, two disinterested individuals must verify the testator’s handwriting and signature.
 This type of document is called a holographic will.
-A holographic will is a handwritten document in the testator’s handwriting.

 Do I Need an Attorney to Make My Will?

 There is no legal requirement that says an attorney must draft your will, it’s simply common practice to have one do so.

 However, a will includes extremely important instructions on how to handle your affairs in the event of your death.
 It’s the kind of thing you want to get right.

 For this reason, if you choose to create your own will you should proceed with caution and follow the statutory requirements in order to avoid mistakes.
 However, as long as you follow the statutory requirements, just about anyone can create a will in Virginia.

 What Should I do to Prepare My Will?